Color, 1981, 90 mins. 30 secs. / 102 mins. 34 secs.

 What Just Before Dawn may lack in originality is more than made up for by its unusually solid performances and filmmaking skill, with evocative photography and a truly creepy score by Brad Fiedel (who went on to The Terminator and Fright Night) evoking shivers with Tangerine Dream-style electronics and eerie whistling.
 Many have also noted the film's influence on the new strain of hillbilly horror films since Wrong Turn, which owes more than a passing debt to this film's most memorable suspense sequence involving tree climbing.
 Seen today it's a film unlike anything you'd see today thanks to its spooky, handcrafted quality, setting it alongside Rituals and Southern Comfort as one of the best "terror in the wild" films around the turn of the decade.

 The VHS release of Just Before Dawn from Paragon containing the uncensored theatrical version had a lot to do with building word of mouth for the film, which barely played on TV and made only a tiny blip when it played in theaters from indie distributor Picturmedia.
 It took an abnormally long time for a DVD to materialize, but one finally did in 2005 from Media Blasters (under its Shriek Show imprint) in a double-disc edition that turned out to be a very mixed blessing.
 The extras were spectacular, including a brisk audio commentary from Lieberman, a batch of trailers, a gallery, and a great 67-minute collection of interviews with the cast and crew.
 It's essential viewing for fans complete with candid remarks about the original script, speculation about the offscreen fate of one female character, and one of the funnier Deep Throat gags you'll run across.
-Unfortunately the transfer of the film itself was botched pretty severely courtesy of a drab, damaged 35mm print missing several moments of violence throughout the film.
-The deletions add up to less than a minute overall, but the effect on the film (which isn't particularly explicit in general) was easy to spot and highly destructive.
+Unfortunately the transfer of the film itself was botched pretty severely courtesy of a drab, damaged 35mm print missing several moments of violence throughout the film (totalling 28 seconds).
+The deletions may sound brief, but the effect on the film (which isn't particularly explicit in general) was easy to spot and highly destructive.
 On top of that the 1.85:1 matting looked strange and off center, often clipping characters uncomfortably at the eyebrows and looking more claustrophobic than the open matte VHS version.

 Things got even weirder a year later when a UK edition surfaced from Odeon, initially an exclusive release for retailer Play.com.
 Though this one was also missing some of the same violent footage, it contained several additional minutes of dialogue and extended scenes indicating this was some kind of earlier cut prepared before the theatrical release.
 The running time extended by nine minutes in PAL, which obviously runs longer at normal film speed.
 Though splicy and highly unimpressive in visual terms, it was a surprising twist with no immediate explanation.
 Then a German DVD also came out, containing the first murder uncut but also suffering some of the same deletions as the Media Blasters disc.
 Various composite cuts started popping up on the fan circuit as the question of exactly which cut of the film still even existed anymore on film remained to be answered.